 Consider sharing the results with each team member individually.
 If you are going to allow self-directed learning, this information will help them prioritize.

 Select or Design the Right Training

-EQ training is something that you can design entirely in-house if you prefer.
+Emotional intelligence training is a program that you can design entirely in-house if you prefer.
 There are also multiple third-party course providers with entire series on this topic.
 If you’d like to or you find it necessary, you can even choose a hybrid method.
 The key is to determine what works for your environment and meets the needs of your team.